vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You can, you should, and if you’re brave enough to start, you will." - Stephen King
 > 1. "Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t." - Rikki Rogers
 > 1. "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
-> 1. "Empower yourself with knowledge and self-belief." - Unknown
+> 1. "Empower yourself with knowledge and self-belief." - Anonymous
 > 1. "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
 Milne
 > 1. "The only limit to your impact is your imagination and commitment." - Tony Robbins

 ## Gratitude and Positivity - V1

-> 1. "Keep shining, because the right people will be blinded by your light." - Unknown
+> 1. "Keep shining, because the right people will be blinded by your light." - Anonymous
 > 1. "Choose to be optimistic; it feels better." - Dalai Lama
 > 1. "The greatest wealth is health." - Virgil
 > 1. "Gratitude turns what we have into enough." - Anonymous